justinmeiners/text2image/README.md

 # text2image

-Render images of text with this tiny, fast, tool.
+Render text to images with this tiny command line tool.
 ~300k binary with no external dependencies.
 Useful for: